ratwolfzero/hopalong_python/README.md

 Goal:

-- Representation of the attractor as a density map to highlight point concentration.
+- Representation of the attractor as a density heatmap to highlight point concentration.
 - Calculation with large number of iterations at high processing speed and low memory requirements.

 Core Algorithm: